szigmon/openshift-dpf/README.md

-# openshift-dpf
+# NVIDIA DPF Deployment for OpenShift
-OpenShift DPF (DOCA Platform Framework) automation tooling for installation, configuration, and management of NVIDIA DPF environments on OpenShift clusters.
+NVIDIA DPF (DOCA Platform Framework) automation tooling for installation, configuration, and management of NVIDIA DPF environments on OpenShift clusters.
-# openshift-dpf